Hack-A-Gone/Jailbreak-Jailbreak/README.md

 ## Support <a name="support"></a>

-For assistance, questions, or feedback, join the [hackagone Discord server](https://discord.gg/UkP6bK7XhR).
-Acknowledgments to [aichat Discord server](https://discord.gg/aichat) for their development support.
+For assistance, questions, feedback, or testing out the new discord bot, join the [Hack-A-Gone Discord server](https://discord.gg/UkP6bK7XhR)—acknowledgments to [aichat Discord server](https://discord.gg/aichat) for their development support.